-Same as Honorary Huntsman except:
+Same as Honorary Huntsman except: Coat: Five buttons.

 Hat: Ribbon on hat should be down.

 Neckwear: Same as Master except stock pin can be worn horizontal or vertical, recommend horizontal.

 Crop: Traditional hunting whip and lash or white whip with white lash.
 The lash should be long enough to strike the ground.